 At NorthShore, we meet the unique healthcare needs of women through specialized GI programs and services.
 We offer a range of treatment and prevention services designed to meet the specific physical, biological, emotional and supportive needs of women dealing with digestive disorders.
 Our gastroenterologists and GI staff possess specialized training in treating women who are coping with, or are at high risk for developing, digestive diseases such as IBD and colon polyps.
-Our highly-trained clinical staff provides compassionate care using the most innovative treatment options available.
+Our highly-trained clinical staff provides compassionate care using the most innovative treatment options available for women's GI conditions.
 We appreciate that women may approach their health needs with a different mindset than men and strive to create a soothing, relaxing environment.

 Women’s Gastrointestinal (GI) Cancer Risk and Prevention Program

 In the United States, colon cancer is the third-leading cause of death among Caucasian women and the second among those of Asian/Pacific or Hispanic ancestry.
-Women have important biological differences such as cancers located further up the colon and different genetic mutations in their tumors that may demand a different approach to cancer prevention and care.
+Women have important biological differences such as cancers located further up the colon and different genetic mutations in their tumors that may demand a different approach to cancer prevention and women's GI care.

-The Circle of Service Foundation has provided support for the development of a novel multidisciplinary team of gastroenterologists, dieticians, health psychologists and other healthcare professionals who work with female patients to reduce risk factors for colon cancer.
+A private grant has provided support for the development of a novel multidisciplinary team of gastroenterologists, dieticians, health psychologists and other healthcare professionals who work with female patients to reduce risk factors for colon cancer.

 For More Information